 How to Calculate Look-Through Earnings to Better Value Your Stocks

-During the first half of the twentieth century, Wall Street believed that companies existed primarily to pay dividends to shareholders.
-However, over the past 50 years, society has witnessed the acceptance of the more sophisticated notion that the profits not paid out as dividends and, instead, are reinvested in the business also increase shareholder wealth by expanding the company’s operations through organic growth and acquisitions or strengthening the shareholder’s position through debt reduction or share repurchase programs.
+During the first half of the 20th century, Wall Street believed that companies existed primarily to pay dividends to shareholders.
+However, over the past 50 years, society has witnessed the acceptance of the more sophisticated notion that the profits not paid out as dividends and reinvested in the business also increase shareholder wealth by expanding the company's operations through organic growth and acquisitions or strengthening the shareholder's position through debt reduction or share repurchase programs.

 Berkshire Hathaway Chairman and CEO, Warren Buffett, created a metric for the average investor known as look-through earnings to account for both the money paid out to investors and the money retained by the business.

 The theory behind his look-through earnings concept is that all corporate profits benefit shareholders, whether they are paid out as cash dividends or plowed back into the company.
 Successful investing, according to Buffett, is purchasing the most look-through earnings at the lowest cost and allowing the portfolio to appreciate over time.

 Normally, a company reports basic and diluted earnings per share, and a portion of the profit is paid out to shareholders in the form of a cash dividend.
 For example, let's assume Company ABC reported diluted earnings per share of $25 for the fiscal year and paid a $7 cash dividend to shareholders.
 This means that $18 was reinvested into their core business.